Are you eligible to add to your super and how much can you contribute? Read about the contribution caps, the work test and downsizing.

 The bring forward rule allows you to bring forward your contributions cap (or limits) from future years and use them in a shorter time period.

-In 2020/2021, Brian's non-concessional contributions cap will reset, and he can make further non-concessional contributions up to the normal annual contributions cap.
-Subject to his balance as at 30 June 2020, could utilise the bring forward rule again.
+In the 2026/2027 financial year, Brian's non-concessional contributions cap will be reset, and he can make further non-concessional contributions up to the normal annual contributions cap.
+Subject to his balance at 30 June 2026, he could utilise the bring forward rule again.

 Note: If you trigger the bring-forward rule in a particular year, any change to the non-concessional contributions cap during the following three-year period will not apply to you, so you are unable to take advantage of any increase (or decrease) in the contributions cap.

 You will no longer need to meet either the work test or work test exemption to make or receive non-concessional super contributions and salary sacrificed contributions.
 But you will need to meet the work test to claim personal (tax deductible) contributions, see below.